Why is parameter averaging beneficial in SGD? An objective smoothing perspective: Motivating Example 1

-where we apply Jensen's inequality to derive the bound on $L_1$-norm.
-This result means SGD avoids a sharp minimum (i.e., $v\sim 0$ under small $\delta>0$) and converges to a flat minimum $v_*=1$, and a too large noise will affect the convergence to $v_*$ based on our step-size policy.
+where we applied Proposition \ref{prop:sgd_lower_bound} for the lower bound.
+This result means SGD avoids a sharp minimum (i.e., $v\sim 0$ under small $\delta>0$) and converges to a flat minimum $v_*=1$, and a too large noise will affect the convergence to $v_*$.